Infinite systolic groups are not torsion: Contractibility of systolic complexes

 \section{Contractibility of systolic complexes}

 Contractibility of systolic complexes follows almost directly from the Projection Lemma.
-Intuitively Projection Lemma gives us possibility to collapse the complex, projecting simplices onto smaller and smaller balls centered at a certain vertex.
+Intuitively, Projection Lemma gives us the possibility to collapse the complex, projecting simplices onto smaller and smaller balls centred at a chosen vertex.
 In this section we turn this intuition into a proof.
-Originally this theorem was proved by Januszkiewicz and \'{S}wi\c{a}tkowski~\cite[Theorem~4.1.1]{januszsimplicial}.
+Contractibility of systolic complexes has been essentially proved in \cite{anstee}, where the stronger property of \emph{dismantlability} is established for bridged graphs (which are $1$--skeleta of systolic complexes).

 \begin{twr} A finite dimensional systolic complex is contractible. \end{twr}